Last Updated on by Jeremy

 Account #3 – Dummy Account – Mimicking a scheming Instagram user

 Note: As of early 2018 Instagram is going after users who employ some of the following tactics, such as rapid follow or follow/unfollow.
-Proceed with caution.
+Instagram users should proceed with caution.

 This account was promoted using every trick that is generally considered to be in poor form but stops just short of anything explicitly against Instagram's terms of service (so no buying followers or using automation software like we do with our auto tweeting).
 Before starting this test, growth on this account was also stagnant like Living the Dream, so there was significant room for improvement.

 We published similar images to account #1, but increased our posting frequency to three photos per day without fail.
 Our tags and descriptions were less relative to the image and more to target large user concentrations (such as the tags #love or #like4like).
 Finally, we spent roughly 60 to 120 minutes per day following and unfollowing accounts in our similar niche with very little engagement otherwise (no liking or commenting on their photos as in account #2).
 For the first two weeks of the study we maintained our following/unfollowing rate at roughly one-to-one every day, but altered some of our parameters for the remaining two weeks that we'll discuss below.